WBSF: Programming

 WBSF has served as an alternate NBC affiliate.
 In 2006, the channel aired an episode of Friday Night Lights on tape delay due to WEYI's broadcast of the second Michigan gubernatorial debate.
-The station may air any preempted NBC program should the preemption occur on WEYI for a local special, breaking news story, any other emergency, or beginning in August 2017, Detroit Lions preseason football.
+The station may air any preempted NBC program should the preemption occur on WSMH-DT2 for a local special, breaking news story, any other emergency, or Detroit Lions preseason football.

 Newscasts

 WBSF once aired a weeknight newscast called The 7 O'Clock News on CW 46 which was produced by WEYI.
 This production was canceled in April 2008.
-The station, being operated by Sinclair and a CW affiliate, may carry sports from Sinclair Networks' Stadium as it was slated for its CW or My Network TV affiliated stations.

 Technical information

 Subchannels

 The station's ATSC 1.0 channels are carried on the multiplexed signals of sister stations WEYI and WSMH: